 The plantar fascia is a thick band of tissue that runs from the front of the heel to the ball of the foot.
-It assists with the stabilisation of the foot during the movement however, when it strained and inflammed, it can cause the painful condition called plantar fasciitis.
-It is most often associated with sudden increased abnormal activity (running or similar), an overweight or sedantary lifestyle, repetitive strain, especially on hard surfaces, pronating feet or fallen arches and, possibly, ageing.
-Most often the pain is experienced under the foot when walking, gets worse when the patient is on their feet all day but, in some cases, can ease a little after walking for a period.
+It assists with the stabilization of the foot during the movement.
+However, when it strained and inflamed, it can cause the painful condition called plantar fasciitis.
+It is most often associated with sudden increased abnormal activity.
+Examples of such include running or similar, an overweight or sedentary lifestyle, repetitive strain, especially on hard surfaces, pronating feet or fallen arches and, possibly, ageing.
+Most often it is a pain under the heel that you experience when walking.
+Moreover, it gets worse when the patient is on their feet a long period of time.
+However, in some cases, it can ease a little after walking for a period.

 Symptoms of Plantar Fasciitis